susan0909/GalleryDC/README.md

 # GalleryDC

-A small tool for photo archives
+A small tool for photo archivement